credit card news

 What does a wealth psychologist do?

-We help families understand that wealth is more than money and manage human capital, social capital, and intellectual capital as well as their financial capital.
+We help families understand that wealth is more than money.
+We help them to manage human capital, social capital, and intellectual capital, as well as their financial capital.
 We facilitate family meetings and retreats that offer activities focused on family legacy, values, personalities, temperaments, and family business concepts (distributions, ownership, stewardship).

 At meetings and retreats, we encourage family members to share stories of how they learned the value of a dollar and expectations they have of future generations.
 We do governance work as well, helping families create business decision-making processes, structures, and agreements that will provide clarity for family members, owners, stakeholders, and the business entity alike.

 We create forums for people to be heard and problems to be addressed, and help with succession plans to transition key roles in a family business seamlessly.
-We help families have cross-generational conversations and share difficult or sensitive information.
-Sometimes, we prepare the parents for these conversations, and other times we facilitate them by creating a safe space for them to take place.
+We help families lean into conversations that are challenging that they know they need to have, but they don’t know how to have them.
+And the root behind that is that we help them seek and achieve peace of mind, if possible.
+Sometimes, we simply prepare the parents for these conversations, and other times we facilitate them by creating a safe space for them to take place.

 Why is it important for affluent families to utilize these sorts of services?